archivesunleashed/aut-docs/website/versioned_docs/version-next/aut-at-scale.md

 On a 16-core machine, you may want to drop to 12 cores if you are having memory issues.
 This will increase stability but decrease performance a bit.

-You can do so like this (example is using 12 threads on a 16-core machine):
+You can do so like this (the example is using 12 threads on a 16-core machine):

 ```shell
 spark-shell --master local[12] --driver-memory 4G --packages "io.archivesunleashed:aut:0.50.1-SNAPSHOT"